egmontr/EgiGeoZoneBT/README.md

 I have developed this app as a hobby and therefore ask for leniency regarding the code.
 I'm not a pure Android developer.

-I will not continue this app as I am tired of incorporating the Google changes from version to version in the app!
+I will not continue this App as I am tired of incorporating the Google changes from version to version in the app!

 Also, I'm not the youngest to continue.